Forum with experts

 The Autumn Academy for young researchers

 Sunday 14th to Tuesday 16th October 2018

-The Academia Engelberg is pleased to announce its Autumn Academy for young researchers.
-The Academy is a two-day event within the ENGELBERG DIALOGUES taking place in the Swiss alpine town of Engelberg located near Lucerne.
+The Academia Engelberg was pleased to announce its Autumn Academy for young researchers.
+The Academy was a two-day event within the «ENGELBERG DIALOGUES 2018» taking place in the Swiss alpine town of Engelberg located near Lucerne.

-The aim of the Academy is to provide a platform for graduate students and post docs from all academic fields to present and to discuss papers related to broadly defined costs and/or benefits of intra-European migration and their policy implications.
+The aim of the Academy was to provide a platform for graduate students and post docs from all academic fields to present and to discuss papers related to broadly defined costs and/or benefits of intra-European migration and their policy implications.

 Monday, October 15, 2018